trisulnsm/dinodoc/trisuldocs/docs/ipdr/intro.md

 Syslog.
 Ideally they should be combined into one simple comprehensive per-flow log.
 This is what Trisul IPDR provides.

-## Obtaining data telemetry
+## Obtaining Data Telemetry

 The Trisul IPDR solution can accept a variety of inputs to create and maintain the IPDR log for compliance.
 The following diagram explains the architecture.

 ![](images/obtainingdatatelemetry.png)

-Fig 1.
-Accepts Netflow, Sflow, IPFIX, NAT and Radius syslog
+*Figure: Accepts Netflow, Sflow, IPFIX, NAT and Radius syslog*